peakresponse/peak-server/README.md

    ```

    The above command will log you in to the running server container.
 Then, execute
-   the following script, replacing the parameters on the command line with your own
+   the following script on the server, replacing the parameters on the command line with your own
-   values:
+   account information:

    ```
    # bin/create-admin Firstname Lastname email@address.com password